PrimeTimeTran/ProfileApp/README.md

 - Any app consists of a folder 🗂on our computer containing folders 📂 & files 📄📑 which have different responsibilities 🗝🎉.

 - `App.js` will be a component in every app we build.
-Understanding `App.js`'s parts ⚙ helps us understand the basic composition 🏗 of all future components.
+Understanding `App.js`'s composition 🎹🎼 helps us understand the building blocks 👷‍🏗 of all future components.

-- `App.js` will  one day become the [parent component](https://stackoverflow.com/questions/44092105/what-is-the-difference-between-child-and-parent-component-in-angular-2) of all other components in our applications.
+- `App.js` will  one day become the [parent 👩‍👧](https://stackoverflow.com/questions/44092105/what-is-the-difference-between-child-and-parent-component-in-angular-2) component of all other components in our applications.
 This will happen through nesting.
 Some components will be parents 👫 and others will be their children 👨‍👩‍👧‍👦.

 - Understand some components are classified as [functional](https://www.robinwieruch.de/react-function-component/).
 Like functions, `functional components` accept props/params and will behave differently due to said props/params.

-### Accomplishments 🎯🥇🏆💯
+### Accomplishments 🥇🏆💯

-- [X] User can see our name
+- [X] User can see our name.
-- [X] User can see our age
+- [X] User can see our age.
-- [X] User can see our birthday
+- [X] User can see our birthday.
-- [X] User can see our profile picture
+- [X] User can see our profile picture.
-- [X] User can see where we currently live
+- [X] User can see where we currently live.

 ### Rockets 🚀

 - [ ] Make this your Hello World to React Native.
+Add a title to your App.
 - [ ] Make the avatar circular and give it some additional styling such as a border.
-- [ ] Space out the 'Hello World', avatar, and descriptions to maximize use of valuable screenspace.
+- [ ] Space out the 'Hello World', avatar, & info to maximize use of valuable screenspace.
-- [ ] Build your own `Description` component above `App.js`.
-Nest/Render it inside of `App.js`
+- [ ] Add a description.
+Write/build your very own `Description` component above `App.js` by nesting other components in it.
+Style it by passing props.
+Nest/Render it inside of `App.js`.

 <details>